Ceremonial mace: United States

-The civic maces of the 18th century follow the British type, with some modifications in shape and ornamentation, but most (with the exception of Virginia and South Carolina) incorporate republican imagery as opposed to the monarchical imagery of the previous maces, although arguably imperial Roman imagery is what most influenced their form.
-Examples of English silver maces in North America include one dating to 1753 at Norfolk, Virginia, and the mace of the state of South Carolina, dating to 1756.
-The Maryland House of Delegates also has a very old ceremonial mace, although it is the plainest of all, having no ornamentation save some carved vegetation designs at its head.
+The civic maces of the 18th century follow the British type with monarchical imagery, with some modifications in shape and ornamentation, while later maces incorporated either republican or imperial Roman imagery.

 The current Mace of the United States House of Representatives has been in use since December 1, 1842.
 It was created by William Adams at a cost of $400 to replace the first mace, which was destroyed on August 24, 1814, when the Capitol was destroyed in the burning of Washington by the British during the War of 1812.
 A simple wooden mace was used in the interim.

 The current mace is nearly four feet tall and is composed of 13 ebony rods tied together with silver strands criss-crossed over the length of the staff.
 This design shows the staff with the appearance of a bundled fasces, sans ax, symbolizing unity, the rods representing the 13 original States.
 It is surmounted by a globus, symbolising dominion, and above that the American eagle with outstretched wings.

 When the House is in session, the mace stands in a cylindrical pedestal of green marble to the right of the chair of the Speaker of the House.
 When the House is meeting as the Committee of the Whole, the mace is moved to a pedestal next to the desk of the Sergeant at Arms.
 Thus Representatives entering the chamber know with a glance whether the House is in session or in committee.

-In accordance with the Rules of the House, when a Member becomes unruly the Sergeant at Arms, on order of the Speaker, lifts the mace from its pedestal and presents it before the offenders, thereby restoring order.
+In accordance with the Rules of the House, when a member becomes unruly the sergeant-at-arms, on order of the speaker, lifts the mace from its pedestal and presents it before the offenders, thereby restoring order.
 This occurs very rarely.

+Other examples of English silver maces in North America include one dating to 1754 at Norfolk, Virginia, and the mace of the state of South Carolina, dating to 1756, which has monarchical imagery.
+The Maryland House of Delegates also has a very old ceremonial mace, although it is the plainest of all, having no ornamentation save some carved vegetation designs at its head.
+The Mace of the Virginia House of Delegates also has monarchical motifs, though it was not created until the 1970s.